 Was there no way around the Muslims and the Italians?
 The answer to that question was supplied from, of all places, Portugal.

 This is a transcript from the video series Foundations of Western Civilization II: A History of the Modern Western World.
 Watch it now, on The Great Courses Plus.

-Henry the Navigator, the son of King John I who ruled from 1385 to 1433, began to explore alternative sources of wealth as a way to increase the power of the House of Aviz and reduce its dependence on the Cortes.
+Henry the Navigator, the son of King John I, who ruled from 1385 to 1433, began to explore alternative sources of wealth as a way to increase the power of the House of Aviz and reduce its dependence on the Cortes.
 Beginning in 1419, he founded a college to train seamen.
 He sent successive expeditions down the west coast of Africa.
 These expeditions perfected the caravelle, which became the prototypical ship for exploration during this time.
-They established trade routes.
-They explored the coast.
-And always, they were on the lookout for a way to turn east.
-In other words, the great question for this college was, “Does Africa end?”
+They established trade routes and explored the coast.
+Always, they were on the lookout for a way to turn east.
+The great question for this college was, “Does Africa end?”

 Learn more: The New World & the Old—1400–1650

 The Dawn of Portugal’s Seafaring Empire

 This led to a century of exploration, the beginnings of European imperialism, and many fringe benefits for the Portuguese monarchy.
 Beginning in 1415, Portuguese mariners had already captured Ceuta in Morocco.
 Ceuta became a foothold in Africa, and later it was used to capture Tangiers.
 By 1419, the mariners had explored the Madeira Islands and in 1427, the Azores.
 Both became centers of sugar production, which grew into a very lucrative trade.
 It became a set of way stations on the way south and the way west.